 Usually not, though we do allow clients to "lock" individual stock holdings they want to keep provided they're a relatively small portion of the overall portfolio.
 As your investment advisor we take responsibility for the overall suitability of your portfolio, and as such we're unable to make adjustments to suit each investor's take on the market.

-How do I access my Premium accounts?
+How do I access my managed accounts?

-Once FutureAdvisor enrolls your accounts into Premium, you can access your account anytime through either FutureAdvisor's website or through the brokerage website of Fidelity or TD Ameritrade as you normally would any investment account.
+Once FutureAdvisor enrolls your accounts into management, you can access your account anytime through either FutureAdvisor's website or through the brokerage website of Fidelity or TD Ameritrade as you normally would any investment account.

-Please contact FutureAdvisor Premium Support for assistance with withdrawals.
+We're here to help if you have questions about which account to withdraw from!
 Our phone and email contact information can be found on your Account Settings page.

 What are the funds FutureAdvisor uses to balance my portfolio?